The library provides services and support for researchers at each of your research stage to facilitate your research managing and sharing.

 For help and support for data management plans (DMPs), data storage, metadata creation, and data sharing and preservation, please contact openresearch@hanken.fi.

-For questions concerning data protection, please contact Hanken's Data Protection Officer dpo@hanken.fi.
+For questions concerning data protection, please contact Hanken's Data Protection Officer (dpo@hanken.fi).

-For questions concerning ethical guidelines and ethical review, please contact Hanken's Research Integrity Advisor: Anu Helkkula, anu.helkkula@hanken.fi.
+For questions concerning ethical guidelines and ethical review, please contact Hanken's Research Integrity Advisor: Anu Helkkula (anu.helkkula@hanken.fi).
 See Ethical principles and Ethical review in the LibGuide on RDM.

-All researchers who are employed by, or otherwise associated with, Hanken, shall register their research merits in Haris.
+Haris is Hanken's research database that collects Hanken's research outputs and intellectual resources.
+All researchers who are employed by, or otherwise associated with, Hanken, shall submit their research merits in Haris.

 The concept of open science has different definitions and includes multiple aspects and opportunities for you to consider what open science could mean throughout the research cycle.
 In general, open science refers to the efforts and mechanisms by which the findability, accessibility and (re)usability of scientific knowledge are promoted in the digital era.